c88032111/solc/docs/types.rst

 -------------

-Every complex type, i.e. *arrays* and *structs*, has an additional annotation, the "data location", about whehter it is stored in memory or in storage.
+Every complex type, i.e. *arrays* and *structs*, has an additional annotation, the "data location", about whether it is stored in memory or in storage.
 Depending on the context, there is always a default, but it can be overridden by appending either ``storage`` or ``memory`` to the type.
 The default for function parameters (including return parameters) is ``memory``, the default for local variables is ``storage`` and the location is forced to ``storage`` for state variables (obviously).